 (i) required facilities to interconnect the Generating Facility to the Transmission System and

-(ii) the short circuit, instability, and power flow issues identified in the Definitive Interconnection System Impact Study.
+(ii) the short circuit, instability, and power flow issues identified in the Definitive Interconnection System Impact Study or Priority System Impact Study.

-4.0 Interconnection Customer shall provide the deposit specified under Section 8.2 of the GIP for the performance of the Definitive Interconnection System Impact Study and Interconnection Facilities Study.
+4.0 Interconnection Customer shall provide the deposit specified under Section 8.2 of the GIP for the performance of the Definitive Interconnection System Impact Study or Priority System Impact Study and Interconnection Facilities Study.

-Upon receipt of each phase of the Definitive Interconnection System Impact Study results, Transmission Provider shall charge and Interconnection Customer shall pay the actual costs of each phase of the Definitive Interconnection System Impact Study.
+Upon receipt of each phase of the Definitive Interconnection System Impact Study or Priority System Impact Study results, Transmission Provider shall charge and Interconnection Customer shall pay the actual costs of each phase of the Definitive Interconnection System Impact Study or Priority System Impact Study.

 Upon issuance of the final Interconnection Facilities Study report, Transmission Provider shall deduct associated study costs from the Interconnection Customer’s study deposits provided in accordance with Section 8.2 of the GIP.
 Transmission Provider shall continue to hold the amounts on deposit until settlement of the final invoice.
 Any difference between the study deposit and Interconnection Customer’s study cost obligation shall be paid by or refunded to Interconnection Customer, as appropriate per Section 13.3 of the GIP.